doodboard/tutorial/README.md

 ![diode1](https://github.com/doodboard/tutorial/blob/main/img/diodes.jpg)

-Nothing fancy here.
-Align the diodes as shown above, and solder them in.
+Nothing fancy here. **Align the diodes as shown above**, and solder them in.
 I recommend using flux, but it's not required.
 There are total of **22** diodes to install: 21 for the 21 switches, and 1 for the push function of rotary encoder.

 If you plan to use stabilizers, pay extra attention to the diodes near stab housings.
-You should clip the diode legs flush to the PCB in order to prevent clearing issue.
+You should** clip the diode legs flush to the PCB** in order to prevent clearing issue.

 <br/>
 <br/>